 - Listed buildings often have special features, including plasterwork, windows, or unusual roof construction.
 These can be more expensive to replace or repair.

-Unless you’re confident you’ve got the necessary funds available to carry out any necessary repairs or rebuilding, you should consider insurance.
+Unless you’re confident you’ve got the necessary funds available to carry out any necessary repairs or rebuilding, you should consider listed property insurance.

 What happens if I don’t repair a listed building appropriately?

 As the owner of a listed building, you’ve taken on the responsibility to maintain it as a building of historical importance.
 That means if something happens and it needs to be repaired or rebuilt, you’ll be obliged to do it.
 If you don’t have insurance, you’ll be left facing a hefty bill.
 If you don’t carry out the work, your local council could order the repairs and send you the bill.

 Why do I need specialist listed building insurance?

 Standard building insurance, the sort you can generally find on price comparison websites, won’t usually cover non-standard buildings.
 This includes listed buildings.
 When you get your quote you need to be very careful to specify that your building is listed.
 If you don’t, your policy could be void.
 That can leave you with a big bill if something unexpected does happen.

 Do all insurance companies provide listed building insurance?